FAIRmat-NFDI/nomad-tajine-docs/README.md

-# `nomad-docs`
+# NOMAD Tajine Documentation

-This repository hosts all official documentation for the NOMAD platform — including user guides, developer docs, and API references.
-It supports both users and developers working with NOMAD and NOMAD Oasis.
+This repository hosts the specific documentation for the NOMAD Tajine Example Oasis.

-See the releases for different versions of the documentation (from v1.4.0 onwards they are synced with NOMAD versions).

 ## Contributing